How to make yourself more employable this year!

 - What are you prepared to be flexible about?

-Once you know the answers to these questions you will be clearer about the roles and businesses on offer when you decide to look for something else.
+Once you know the answers to these questions you will be clearer about what you are looking for in any new jobs and businesses you research when you decide to look for something else.

 What is your USP?

-This is the time to start thinking about what your USP is.
+This is the time to start thinking about what your Unique Selling POint (USP) is.
 While you’ve almost certainly heard of USPs, you’ve probably only ever associated them with the marketing of products or services, rather than people.
 Nonetheless, many of the principles of USPs can also apply to you as a jobseeker.

-Once you have these in mind you should think about specific examples that will demonstrate them to potential hiring managers.
+Once you have these in mind you should think about specific examples where you can demonstrate them to potential hiring managers.
 What influence have you had that you can demonstrate these USP’s?
 Use the STAR technique to structure your answers if it helps.

 Think about your current transferable skills that you can offer a new employer, are there any areas where you need to upskill or develop yourself further?
-Commit to reviewing these regularly to achieve what your goals are.
+Commit to reviewing these regularly to achieve your goals.

-If you can show that you are committed to lifelong learning, then this will not only enhance your CV and professional social media profiles but also show an interviewer that you are committed to bettering yourself and developing with the job and business you work for.
+If you can show that you are committed to lifelong learning, then this will not only enhance your CV and professional social media profile but also show an interviewer that you are committed to bettering yourself and developing within the job and business you work for.

 How professional is your social media presence?

-One key aspect of how you present yourself that will definitely influence how a prospective employer perceives you, it’s your social media activity.
+One key aspect of how you present yourself that will influence how a prospective employer perceives you is your social media activity.

 We have come a long way since social media was used purely for fun, such as retweeting that witty comment by a celebrity, or sharing cat videos.
-Indeed, social media can be an extremely powerful tool when you are searching for a new role and wishing to attract potential employers to you.
+Indeed, social media can be an extremely powerful tool when you are searching for a new job and trying to attract potential employers.

 Stay positive and motivated

-Depending how long your job search takes, your positivity may drop occasionally but please do not let this deter you.
-The right job is out there for everyone, it may take one week or one year but once you have been offered everything you are looking for you will wonder why you doubted yourself.
+Depending on how long your job search takes, your positivity may drop occasionally but please do not let this deter you.
+The right job is out there for everyone, it may take one week or one year, but once you have been offered everything you are looking for, you will wonder why you doubted yourself.
 Stay positive and keep the motivation going to the end.

-Be the best version of you that you can and showcase all of your skills effectively.
+Be the best version of yourself and showcase all of your skills effectively.